William & Sarah Hunnisett of Westham and Eastbourne

 Of their children:

-- Flora married King Ella Wade (born ca.1871 and known as Jack) at Christchurch, Eastbourne, on 26 February 1898.
-He is said to have run away from Portsmouth and he worked as a shunter for the London, Brighton and South Coast Railway and later as a porter at Eastbourne station.
+Flora married 'King' Ella Wade (born ca.1871 and known as Jack) at Christchurch, Eastbourne, on 26 February 1898.
+He is said to have run away from Portsmouth, where he was born, and he worked as a shunter for the London, Brighton and South Coast Railway and later as a porter at Eastbourne station.
 A shunter looked after manually operated points.
 They had two sons:

 - Lily was born in either December 1880 or January 1881 and was married to Frederick George Willard (from Salehurst) at Christ Church, Eastbourne on 3 August 1901.
 They moved to a cottage in Mayfield, but Lily died during the birth of their first child who also died.